-We offer the following investment advisory services to retail investors: Investment Management Services and Third-Party Manager Programs.
-Detailed information regarding our services, fees and other disclosures can be found in our Form ADV Part 2A Brochure, Items 4, 7, and 8 by clicking this link ADV Part 2.
+We offer Portfolio Management Services to retail investors.
+Detailed information regarding our services, fees and other disclosures can be found in our Form ADV Part 2A Items 4, 7, 13 and 16 by clicking this link https://adviserinfo.sec.gov/firm/brochure/172979.

-Account Monitoring: If you open an investment account with our firm, as part of our standard service, we will monitor your investments on a daily basis.
+Account Monitoring: If you open an investment account with our firm, as part of our standard service we will monitor your investments on a daily basis.

 Investment Authority: We manage investment accounts on a discretionary basis whereby we will decide which investments to buy or sell for your account.
-We have discretion to select, retain, or replace third-party managers to manage your accounts.
 You may limit our discretionary authority (for example, limiting the types of securities that can be purchased or sold for your account) by providing our firm with your restrictions and guidelines in writing.